mdamaan78/T20-Analytics-Project/README.md

 # 🎯 Player Selection Criteria

-One of the most powerful features of this dashboard is the ability to build your own **Final Playing 11** using data-driven selection criteria.
+One of the most powerful features of this dashboard is the ability to build your own **Final Playing 11** using data-driven criteria.

 Each player role has a clearly defined set of parameters and minimum thresholds that a player must meet to be considered for that position.